MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_12_lab_ak.md

     1. A dialog box prompts you to create a new storage account to begin using the shell.
 Accept the default settings, and then select **Create storage**.

     > **Note**: Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.
-If you don't notice the Cloud Shell configuration options, this is most likely because you're using an existing subscription with this course's labs.
+If you don't notice Cloud Shell configuration options, this is most likely because you're using an existing subscription with this course's labs.
 The labs are written with the presumption that you're using a new subscription.

-#### Task 2: Delete resource groups
+#### Task 2: Delete a resource group

-1. Enter the following command, and then select Enter to delete the **MonitoredAssets** resource group:
+1. Enter the following command, and then select Enter to delete the **MarketingContent** resource group:

     ```
-    az group delete --name MonitoredAssets --no-wait --yes
+    az group delete --name MarketingContent --no-wait --yes
     ```

 1. Close the Cloud Shell pane in the portal.

-#### Task 3: Close the active applications
+#### Task 3: Close the active application

-1. Close the currently running Microsoft Edge application.
+1.     the currently running Microsoft Edge application.

-1. Close the currently running Visual Studio Code application.

 #### Review

-In this exercise, you cleaned up your subscription by removing the resource groups used in this lab.
+In this exercise, you cleaned up your subscription by removing the resource group that was used in this lab.